Even superfoods need their minerals

 Anhydrite is a mineral normally found in rocks – but we produce around 85,000 tonnes a year in Quebec, Canada, as a by-product of our aluminium production process.

-Our anhydrite is loved by more than blueberries.
-We won an award from “Québec circulaire” – a local government-led initiative that recognises companies that have integrated circular economy strategies into their business – for finding ways to reuse anhydrite in agriculture and construction.
+We won an award from “Québec circulaire” – a local government-led initiative that recognises companies that have integrated circular economy strategies into their business – for finding ways to reuse anhydrite in local agriculture and construction industries.

 We were the first company in the world to become certified under ASI, the highest internationally recognised standard for robust environmental, social and governance practices across the life cycle of aluminium production, use and recycling.
 Our Aluminium team's work creating new uses for our by-products also played an important part in all of our aluminium operations in Quebec getting ASI certified.